afterxleep/WireKit/docs/wkrequest.md

 ### Headers
 `[String: String]` - Dictionary of headers to be sent.
 By default Wirekit automatically adds `Content-Type` and `Accept` headers so you don't have to manually addd them here.

+### Decoder
+`JSONDecoder` - Custom instance of JSONDecoder to be used then decoding this particular request.
+This is useful to implement custom decoding strategies